 Introduction to Best Data Visualization Tools

-Here comes the top most BI tools in the current markets.
-Among these the three tools namely Tableau, Microsoft Power BI and Qlik are the leading tools in Gartner Magic Quadrant.
-The following are the list of most popular free data visualizations tools among organizations.
+Here come the topmost BI tools in the current markets.
+Among these, the three tools, namely Tableau, Microsoft Power BI, and Qlik, are the leading tools in Gartner Magic Quadrant.

 - Tableau